When importing vehicles into Switzerland, you must comply with certain formalities and pay various taxes and duties.

 The customs office can estimate the value of the vehicle in the event of missing or questionable information.

-If the CO2 emissions of a passenger car or delivery vehicle exceed a certain target value, a penalty must be paid before it is registered for the first time*.
-This penalty is not collected as part of customs clearance at the time of import, but at a later date, via the Swiss Federal Office of Energy (SFOE).
-To initiate the process, the required import data must be provided to the Federal Roads Office (FEDRO).
-For more information, visit the website: www.astra.admin.ch > vehicle import.
+The penalty is not levied at the time of import customs clearance, but retrospectively by the Federal Office of Energy (SFOE).
+To start the process, the necessary import data must be entered with the Federal Roads Office (FEDRO).
+For more information, see: www.astra.admin.ch > Vehicle import.

-* Vehicles registered abroad more than twelve months prior to their declaration to Swiss customs are excluded.
-Vehicles registered abroad more than six months before they were declared to Swiss customs are also excluded if their mileage exceeds 5,000km.
+* Vehicles registered abroad more than 12 months prior to the customs declaration in Switzerland are excluded.
+Vehicles registered abroad more than six months prior to the customs declaration in Switzerland and with a mileage of more than 5,000 kilometres are also excluded.

 Payment of duties